fmbenhassine/jql/README.md

 # About JCQL

-JCQL (Java Code Query Language) makes it possible to query Java source code in SQL.
-This allows you to ask question like:
+JCQL (Java Code Query Language) makes it possible to query Java source code in plain SQL.
+This allows you to ask questions like:

 * Is there any class that has no unit tests?
 * What is the longest class name?